 Theirworld had success with its Small Grants programme focused on unlocking community action breakthroughs ranging from Granny School (a refresher course for first-time grandparents) to Learning Care Pathways for Disabled and Vulnerable Mums to Playaway Bus (a mobile centre for health visitors to talk to mums while children play on board).
 The Small Grants Programme continues today.

 Theirworld was supported by a network of fundraising individuals across Britain, often moved by their own personal experience.
-Our volunteers have taken part in fun runs and more arduous challenges and each year we participate in the Edinburgh Marathon, the Great North Run and now the Prudential RideLondon-Surrey 100 cycling event.
+Our volunteers have taken part in fun runs, and more arduous challenges.
+Each year we participate in the Edinburgh Marathon, the Great North Run and now the Prudential RideLondon-Surrey 100 cycling event.
 We are proud that many of our early donors remain supporters today.

 We hosted memorable fundraising events including football tournaments at Hampden Park in Glasgow and Chelsea’s Stamford Bridge, and a dinner at Chequers hosted by Elle Macpherson.

-The Global Business Coalition for Education was founded.
-An initiative of Theirworld, it brings together the expertise and resources of the business community with the campaign for global education.
-Theirworld President Sarah Brown is also Executive Chair of GBC-Education.
+The Global Business Coalition for Education was founded as an initiative of Theirworld to bring together the expertise and resource of the business community with the campaign for global education.
+Theirworld Chair Sarah Brown serves as Executive Chair of the coalition.

 The first ever Youth Takeover of the United Nations was held, organised by the President of the UN General Assembly, UN Special Envoy for Global Education Gordon Brown and A World at School, working with more than 100 organisations.
-Malala Yousafzai, the Pakistani girl shot by the Taliban for wanting to go to school, made her famous speech that included the line "One child, one teacher, one pen and one book can change the world."
+Malala Yousafzai, the young woman from Pakistan, shot by the Taliban for wanting to go to school, made her famous speech that included the line "One child, one teacher, one pen and one book can change the world."
 The following year A World at School and partners organised a similar Youth Takeover of the African Union.

 The idea of double-shift schools for Syrian refugees was born when A World At School published an influential report by Kevin Watkins - then Executive Director of the Overseas Development Institute - on Syrian children out of school in Lebanon.
 The report promoted the idea of “double-shift” schooling, where Lebanese children attend in the morning and Syrian children in the afternoon, in the same school buildings.
 This approach was taken up by the Lebanese government and today, Theirworld continues to support key personnel to deliver the initiative with the Ministry of Education and Higher Education for more than 300,000 refugees.

 The Safe Schools Initiative Nigeria was launched in the wake of the abduction of the Chibok schoolgirls and other attacks on education.
 This reached more than 500 schools in the northern states through funding initially by a coalition of Nigerian business leaders, working with the United Nations Special Envoy Gordon Brown, A World at School and the Global Business Coalition for Education.

 The #UpForSchool campaign was launched at a youth rally in New York.
-Its aim was to create a global movement demanding that world leaders kept to their promise to get every child into primary school by the end of 2015. #UpForSchool youth rallies were then held in Kenya, Democratic Republic of the Congo, Norway and the United Kingdom and a petition was launched to gather millions of signatures.
+Its aim was to harness a global movement demanding that world leaders kept to their promise to get every child into primary school by the end of 2015. #UpForSchool youth rallies were then held in Kenya, Democratic Republic of the Congo, Norway and the United Kingdom and a petition was launched to gather millions of signatures.

-The Global Business Coalition for Education, in association with A World at School, published a report on restoring education after the Ebola crisis (LINK TO REPORT) had put millions of children out of school for months in Guinea, Liberia and Sierra Leone.
+The Global Business Coalition for Education, in association with A World at School, published a report on restoring education after the Ebola crisis had put millions of children out of school for months in Guinea, Liberia and Sierra Leone.

 Theirworld, with A World at School and the Global Business Coalition for Education, launched a collection of reports on the state of the educational crisis for Syrian refugee children in Jordan, Turkey and Lebanon.
 The reports warned a lack of donor funding was leaving one million children out of school and at risk of child labour, early marriage, exploitation and extremism.